clabordec/clabordec/README.md

 <h1>Hi, I'm Chaanyah (Kahn-Yuh), an <a href="https://linkedin.com/in/claborde/">IT Professional</a>☺</h1>

 <h2>👋 Introduction</h2>
-IT Professonal with 7+ years of experience in service level agreement management, software deployment, user management, customer escalation resolution, computer and hardware maintenance, operating systems, networking, system integration, process improvement, cloud computing and delivering efficient and scalable technology solutions.
+IT Professonal with 7+ years of experience in service level agreement management, software deployment, user management, customer escalation resolution, computer and hardware maintenance, operating systems, networking, system integration, security compliance, cloud computing and delivering efficient and scalable technology solutions.

 <br><br>